Financial-Times/ft-origami/docs/component-types/web-services.md

 # Web service components

 A **web service** component is offered as a URL endpoint that delivers content.
 The product developer includes this in their project either on demand on a request by request basis (using [ESI](http://en.wikipedia.org/wiki/Edge_Side_Includes) or similar technology), or by downloading the content on a regular schedule and pushing it into a local cache.
-This is designed for content that is being changed frequently, so product developers should take care to respect cache control directives emitted by the service.
+This is designed for content that is being changed frequently, so product developers should take care to respect [cache control](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9) directives emitted by the service.
 Examples of good use cases for web services are:

 * FT Main navigation
 * Most read / shared / commented
 * Jobs from exec-appointments
+* Fetching individual tweets from twitter

 ## API

-Web services must expose an HTTP endpoint on the hostname `{modulename}.modules.ft.com` as follows:
+Web services must expose an HTTP endpoint on the hostname `{componentname}.origami.ft.com`, which conforms to the requirements included below.
+Web service components are available as raw source in git, but are not intended to be run by product developers.
+The component is the hosted service, rather than the application that runs it.

-    /output[/v{version}[/{format}]]

-Where `{version}` is the (major) version of the web service output, and `{format}` is either html or json.

 ## Requirements

 * *Should* be used for components that comprise editorial content or data that is not practical to consider part of the source code of a module component.
-* *Must not* output any executable code (use module components for that).
+* *Must not* output any executable code (use module components for that)
-* Where `{version}` is not specified in a request, *must* use the most recent version.
+* *Must* include a mandatory version number element to the API path for all API endpoints
-* Where `{format}` is not specified in a request, *should* use content-negotiation (the HTTP `Accept` header), and as a default *must* return HTML output.
+* *Must* support both HTML and JSON output, and where a format is not specified in a request, *should* use content-negotiation (the HTTP `Accept` header), and as a default *must* return HTML output.
-* Minor version changes in the web service application *must not* be exposed on the web service's HTTP API
+* Minor version changes in the web service application *must not* be exposed on the version number included in the API endpoint URL
-* When returning HTML, *must* meet the [standard for HTML](/docs/syntax-requirements) that forms part of components
+* When returning HTML, *must* meet the [standard for HTML](/docs/syntax-requirements)
-* When providing JSON output, *must* meet the [standard for JSON](/docs/syntax-requirements) that forms part of components
+* When providing JSON output, *must* meet the [standard for JSON](/docs/syntax-requirements)
-* *Should* support JSONp callback via the querystring parameter `callback`
+* *Should* support JSONp callback via the querystring parameter `callback` (when returning HTML with a JSON callback, the HTML string should be escaped and quoted)
+* *Should* be RESTful
-* *May* accept other querystring parameters if desired to allow for module specific customisation of output.
+* *May* accept any querystring parameters, POST data, URL parameters or other input as desired to allow for module specific features.
-* *May* provide any other HTTP endpoints as desired
 * *Should* serve CORS response headers to allow the endpoints to be consumed in-browser from any origin (though consuming in-browser is discouraged)
 * *Must* include explicit `Cache-control` header in HTTP responses, which product applications must respect.
-* *Must* increment `{version}` when a change is made to the structure of the data returned or the markup used in HTML output.
+* When a change is made to the structure of the data returned or the markup used in HTML output...
-* When `{version}` is incremented, must continue to support previous versions for a minimum of 3 months.
+** *Must* provide a new set of API endpoints with updated version number ** *Must* continue to support previous versions for a minimum of 3 months
 * If a prior version is to be dropped, the service must give at least 3 months notice via an email notification to the Github watcher list, and also by setting an `X-Service-Termination-Date:` header on HTTP responses.
 When the termination date is reached, the content as at that date *should* continue to be served on that URL indefinitely.
 This way, product applications still using a web service version that is no longer supported will likely continue to work, but will no longer get updated data.

+## Naming conventions

+Web services source code repositories should be named using a short descriptive one-word term, prefixed with `ft-` and suffixed with `-service`.
+The service hostname should drop the prefix.
+Examples:

+	ft-tweet-service -> tweet-service.origami.ft.com
+	ft-nav-service -> nav-service.origami.ft.com
+	ft-mostpopular-service -> mostpopular-service.origami.ft.com

 ## Example

 The following HTTP request-response is compliant with the above requirements and the [syntax requirements](/docs/syntax-requirements) for the response body:

-	GET /output/v1/html?level=first&selectedUrl=http%3A%2F%2Fwww.ft.com%2Fcompanies HTTP/1.1
+	GET /v1/navigation.html?level=first&selectedUrl=http%3A%2F%2Fwww.ft.com%2Fcompanies HTTP/1.1
 	User-Agent: curl/7.24.0 (x86_64-apple-darwin12.0) libcurl/7.24.0 OpenSSL/0.9.8x zlib/1.2.5
 	Host: navigation.modules.ft.com
 	Accept: text/html